enonic/enonic/xp/runtime/project.md

 ## Initialization

-- "cms-repo" has always been renamed to "com.enonic.cms.default" in 7.0
-- We will need an additional initialization step to create the default project metadata if needed.
+- "cms-repo" has always been renamed to "com.enonic.cms.default" in 7.0 but will need an additional initialization step to create the default project metadata if needed.

 ## Project service